chauff/cse1500-web-transcripts/Lecture-3.md

 game["printID"](); // prints out "1"
 game.printID(); //prints out "1"
 ```
  We first create an empty object with the `new` notation that we can then assign name/value pairs.
 Here, `id`, `player` and so on are the object's **properties** and their name must be a valid JavaScript identifier (basically a string that does not start with a number).
 Note, that `printID` is also an object property, although it is often also referred to as a method (because we define a function here).
-As you see here, Javascript makes it easy to add methods, by assigning a function to the property of an object.
+As you see here, JavaScript makes it easy to add methods, by assigning a function to the property of an object.

  Here you also see the use of `this` for the first time.
 You should be familiar with it from Java, this refers to the current object.
 Although ... as with many things in JavaScript, it is not quite as simple.
 If you take a look at the very successful [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) book series, you will find half a book dedicated to `this` in JavaScript.